Gauss-Newton accelerated MPPI Control: Gauss-Newton accelerated MPPI

 By assuming the existence of the Jacobian $\tfrac{\partial R}{\partial U}(U_k)$, it can be recovered by $\tfrac{\partial \hat R}{\partial U}(U_k)$ for $||\Sigma|| \rightarrow 0$ (cf. Eq.~(2.10) in \cite{Berahas.2022}).
 The expectation can be approximated by Monte Carlo sampling with $M\in\mathbb{N}$ samples.
 This results in the computational complexity

 that can be accelerated by execution in parallel, such that

-follows under the hard assumption of ideal parallelization.
+follows under the hard assumption of ideal parallelization of $M_\mathrm{GPU}\in\mathbb{N}$ processing units.
 We can approximate the Jacobian $J(U_k):=\frac{\partial \hat R}{\partial U}(U_k)$ of the smoothed \textit{inner} black-box function $R$ of \eqref{eq:MPPI_convex_over_non}.
 Note that in the case of a differentiable inner function $R$, finite differences \citep{Curtis.1974} is another approach to approximate the Jacobian.